 The Finance Calendar lays the foundation for successful business partnerships by setting shared expectations and a vision for success.
 The playbook I detail below has been influenced by my experience building at Facebook, leading Finance at hyper-growth mid-market companies, and interviews with hundreds of Finance leaders as we’ve built Trace.
 Using the playbook at various points in my career has helped achieve industry-leading productivity levels, earned a seat in board rooms with some of the best in tech, and received praise from my CEOs, investors, and peers.

 The Finance Calendar becomes essential once you have budget owners, clear lines of accountability, and autonomous decision-making – this naturally happens around 50-100 employees.
-At this point, financial planning can no longer be Finance teams building plans in isolation – it has to be a collaborative process with business leaders owning their goals.
-With scale, the expectations for financial plan execution and accuracy become increasingly important.
-The Finance Calendar scales well into the enterprise, but you have more budget owners and a bigger Finance team supporting them.
+At this point, financial planning can no longer be Finance teams building plans in isolation – it has to be a collaborative process with business leaders owning their goals and delivering on their targets.
+With scale, the expectations for executing your financial plans with high degrees of accuracy become increasingly important.
+The Finance Calendar can be implemented early and scales well with more budget owners and bigger Finance teams.

 A successful Finance calendar aligns the board, executive leadership team, and employees on their priorities, resources, and tactics to execute.
 It promotes collaboration and accountability for everyone involved.
 If you’re the type of Finance team that builds plans in isolation and then just acts like a scrooge, this isn’t for you.
 Like great managers, the best Finance leaders inspire peak performance by empowering people.

 Here are a few more principles that guide the Finance Calendar: